michalbali256/msfc/README.md

 + ns3 random variable that determines on time of application
 + ns3 random variable that determines off time of application

+## Prerequisities

+You need a c++ compiler --- gcc or clang and python interpreter installed.

 ## Build